 Candidates who need a visa to be able to live and work in the UK during or after pupillage are welcome to contact the Head of Pupillage to discuss their circumstances.

 We aim to make our pupillage application process as rigorous and fair as possible, and to encourage the widest diversity of exceptional applicants.
-Pupils are selected according to our selection criteria which can be found here.
+Pupils are selected according to our selection criteria.
+The selection criteria can be found here.

-Full details of our pupillage application process, and of our policies and procedures are set out in our Pupillage Manual here.
+Full details of our pupillage application process, and of our policies and procedures are set out in our Pupillage Policy.

-Our Pupillage Manual and pupillage application process are reviewed annually.
-The mark scheme for 2021/2022 applications for each Practice Group can be found here.
+Our Pupillage Policy and pupillage application process are reviewed annually.
+The questions and mark scheme for the most recent recruitment round for each Practice Group can be found here as a guide.

 We are firmly committed to providing our pupils with the best possible pupillage experience and training.
 Pupil development and wellbeing are hugely important to us.
 Pupils will be nurtured and supported to reach their full potential throughout their pupillage and beyond.
 We pride ourselves on being a welcoming, sociable and supportive team of barristers and staff members and want all of our pupils to feel welcome in Chambers.
 Pupils will be supported not only by their Pupil Supervisors, but also the Head of Pupillage, their Practice Manager and Clerks, the Pupillage Officer for their Practice Group, a ‘Chambers Buddy’ and all members of the pupil’s Practice Group.